Ghostdog02/SmartLunchSystem/README.md

   - Login with **Google** using OAuth2
   - Microsoft Identity used for user management and **role-based authorisation**

-- 🗂 **MVC Architecture**
+- 🏗️ **MVC Architecture**
-  - Separation of concerns for better maintainability and testability
+  - Separation of concerns for better maintainability, testability and scalability

 - 🌐 **RESTful API Controller**
   - Backend API for data access and integration